 - 1) Toxicity is accumulative.
-In 2011 it took a few weeks to induce fatal hepatic failure in an young adult charted 1g qds intravenously by multiple doctors ignorant of the issue of weight and that intravenous paracetamol is not equivalent to oral paracetamol. - 2) While it does not interact with warfarin acutely, chronic use increases the INR (common cause of loss of INR control after admission to an institution) - 3) Soluble paracetamol tablets should only be used if essential as the standard preparation is more cost effective. - 4) It has an antidote, but this works poorly in chronic overdose - 5) The iv preparation costs 20 times as much and this adds up if used on many patients - 6) Unintentional self-harm (hepatic toxicity) is more likely with narcotic combination tablets such as co-codamol as these can lead to addictive behaviour
+Thus it took a few weeks to induce fatal hepatic failure in an adult charted 1g qds by multiple ignorant doctors.
+See link. - 2) While it does not interact with warfarin acutely, chronic use increases the INR (common cause of loss of INR control after admission to an institution) - 3) Soluble paracetamol tablets should only be used if essential as the standard preparation is more cost effective. - 4) It has an antidote, but this works poorly in chronic overdose - 5) The iv preparation costs 20 times as much and this adds up if used on many patients - 6) Unintentional self-harm (hepatic toxicity) is more likely with narcotic combination tablets such as co-codamol as these can lead to addictive behaviour